de-arnavgupta/Weather-Dash_Board/README.md

 # Weather Dashboard

 A modern, responsive weather dashboard that provides real-time weather information and 5-day forecasts for any city worldwide.
-Built using vanilla JavaScript and the OpenWeatherMap API.
+Built using JavaScript and the OpenWeatherMap API.

 ## Features